wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

      ```
 3. Make all following calls using the account ID and/or site ID, as required.

-## Account-Level and Site-Level API Requests
+## Account-level and site-level API requests

 Depending on the call, an account ID and/or site ID must be included in the header of the API request.

 For requests made exclusively at the account level, you must include the account ID in the header along with the API key for authentication.
 Some endpoints will require the site ID as well.
 This is indicated in the documentation for each account-level API.

 With site-level API requests, the account ID can be ommitted.

-### Sample Request: Site Folders API - Create Folder
+### Sample request: Site Folders API - Create Folder

 This API creates a new folder that can hold Wix sites.